Academic Year 2020-2021

 We are committed to ensuring that faculty and instructors continue to meet Caltech's high academic and educational standards independent of instructional format, and that students, wherever they are, will be able to succeed.

-- Undergraduate instruction for winter term will be fully online.
+- Undergraduate instruction for spring term will be fully online.
 All classes and exams will be delivered remotely.
-The term will start as scheduled on January 4, 2020 and will end on March 17, 2021.
+The term will start as scheduled on March 29 and will end on June 11.

 - To support online learning, Caltech has established learn.caltech.edu as a resource for students and teach.caltech.edu as a resource for faculty.